AgentT30/AgentT30/README.md

 # Hi there, Welcome to my GitHub 🙋‍♂️

-## I'm a computer science engineer, find me [here](https://linkedin.com/in/chaitanya-thekkunja-aa0ba8195/) 😎
+## I'm a software engineer, find me [here](https://linkedin.com/in/chaitanya-thekkunja-aa0ba8195/) 😎

 -   👨‍💻 Currently working at [Unicourt](https://unicourt.com/) as a software engineer.
--   🎯 Interested in JS frameworks, mainly React.
+-   🎯 Interested in JS.
--   🎮 Love to play video games in my free time.
+-   🎮 I like playing video games in my free time.
+-   🏍️ Also enjoy riding motorcycles on the weekends.

 ### Languages and Tools familiar with: